 Roughly chop your bars of chocolate and set aside.

-In a large mixing bowl or the bowl of a stand mixer, combine the cooled brown butter, white sugar, brown sugar, vanilla extract, salt, nutmeg, baking powder, and baking soda.
+In a large mixing bowl or the bowl of a stand mixer, combine the cooled brown butter, white sugar, brown sugar (light or dark brown sugar works), vanilla extract, salt, nutmeg, baking powder, and baking soda.
 Start on a low speed to moisten, then increase speed to medium until batter is well combined, about 5 minutes.
 You may need to pause the mixer and scrape down the sides of your bowl halfway through the process to ensure your ingredients are incorporated.

 Stop the mixer and add one egg as well as half of your flour/oat mixture.
 Beat until smooth before adding the second egg and other half of the flour and pulsed oats.
 Beat for about one minute.
 Stop the mixer to add your chocolate and beat for another 15-30 seconds.

-Using an ice cream or cookie scoop, remove small balls of your chocolate chunk or chocolate chip cookie dough from the mixing bowl to place onto ungreased cookie sheets (no parchment paper needed), with about 2 inches between each of them.
+Using an ice cream scoop or cookie scoop, remove small balls of your chocolate chunk or chocolate chip cookie dough from the mixing bowl to place onto ungreased cookie sheets (no parchment paper needed), with about 2 inches between your balls of dough.
 You may need to form their shape using your hands.
-Bake for 13 minutes.

-Transfer cookies to cooling racks after they’ve sat on the baking sheets 5 or so minutes outside of the oven and are firm enough to handle.
+Transfer cookies to a wire rack after they've sat on the baking sheet 5 or so minutes outside of the oven and are firm enough to handle.

 Chocolate Chunk Cookies for the Holidays